hashicorp/nomad/website/source/docs/job-specification/volume_mount.html.md

 ```

 The Nomad client will make the volumes available to tasks according to this
-configuration, and will fail the allocation if the client configuration updates
+configuration, and it will fail the allocation if the client configuration
-to remove a volume that it depends on.
+updates to remove a volume that it depends on.

 ## `volume_mount` Parameters